cosmos72/gomacro/README.md

 It has two dependencies beyond the Go standard library: github.com/peterh/liner and golang.org/x/sys

 Gomacro can be used as:
-* a standalone executable with interactive Go REPL: just run `gomacro` from your command line, then type Go code.
+* a standalone executable with interactive Go REPL, line editing and code completion: just run `gomacro` from your command line, then type Go code.
 Example:
     ```
     $ gomacro